renpy/renpy/sphinx/source/developer_tools.rst

 bug along some other route.
 In general, the path doesn't consider game logic, so it's also possible to have a path that isn't actually reachable.
-(This is only really a problem on control-heavy games, especially those that use a lot of python code.
+(This is only really a problem on control-heavy games, especially those that use a lot of Python.

-The biggest problem, though, is that no python code is executed before the statement that is warped to.
+The biggest problem, though, is that Python is not executed before the statement that is warped to.
 This means that all variables will be uninitialized, which can lead to crashes when they are used.
 To overcome this, one can define a label ``after_warp``, which is called after a warp but before the warped-to statement executes.
-The code reached by this label can set up variables in the program, and then return to the preview.
+This label can set up variables in the program, and then return to the preview.

 The warp feature requires :var:`config.developer` to be True to operate.